jeune homme qui marche en équilibre sur un fil

 Man between Heaven and Earth

-According to the Taoist tradition, man is a microcosm of Nature, a miniature universe.
+According to Taoist tradition, man is a microcosm of Nature, a miniature universe.
 Man represents the link between Heaven and Earth.
-To be balanced he must accept his dual nature, material (symbolized by the Earth) and spiritual (symbolized by heaven or cosmos).
-It must feed its material and spiritual needs.

-This duality is the basis of the Yin / Yang theory, symbolized by the famous Tai chi sign.
-Yin is the principle relating to the Earth and the material world, Yang is relative to Heaven and to the subtle or immaterial aspect of life.
-The Tai Chi sign represents the way in which the complementary yin and yang principles are transformed and evolve in a perpetual search for balance.
+This duality is the basis of the Yin/Yang theory, symbolized by the famous Tai Chi sign.
+Yin is the principle relating to the Earth and the material world, while Yang relates to Heaven and the subtle or immaterial aspect of life.

 Life is movement

+To represent these perpetual transformations in Nature, Chinese Medicine created the theory of the five elements.
 The five elements or five movements are: wood, fire, earth, metal, and water.
-Each element represents a specific movement and quality of qi (or vital energy).
+Each element represents a specific movement and quality of qi (or life energy).
 These five movements or elements are linked by different types of cycles within a harmonious and balanced system.

-According to TCM, Yin and Yang must be in balance, as are the five elements.
-When imbalances appear, health is affected.
-Chinese medicine uses these principles and models to carry out its diagnosis.
-She then uses different tools to restore balance so that the body finds its own path to self-healing.
-These tools are: dietetics, remedies, acupuncture, cupping and moxas, tuina massage, qi gong.
+Chinese medicine uses these principles and models to perform its diagnosis.
+It then employs various tools to restore balance so that the body can find its own path to self-healing.
+These tools include: diet, herbal remedies, acupuncture, cupping and moxa, tuina massage, and qigong.

 0 Comments